makerdao/auction-keeper/README.md

 When using an API source for initial gas price, `--gas-initial-multiplier` (default `1.0`, or 100%) tunes the initial value provided by the API.
 This is ignored when using `--fixed-gas-price` and when no strategy is chosen.
-If no initial gas source is configured, or the gas price API produces no result, then the keeper will start with a price of 10 Gwei.
+If no initial gas source is configured, or the gas price API produces no result, then the keeper will start with a price determined by your node.

 Auction keeper periodically attempts to increase gas price when transactions are queueing.
 Every 30 seconds, a transaction's gas price will be multiplied by `--gas-reactive-multiplier` (default `2.25`, or 225%) until it is mined or